 Strategy:

-- Know the major side effects and contraindications for key medications.
+- Understand major side effects and interactions.

 Cardiac and Hemodynamics